SinPatrones/laravel-react-project/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Available Scripts with Laravel

 We have to locate in the **be-project** directory

 First we have to install all dependencies of Laravel

 ### `composer install`

+This project is using MySQL, and it's access have to set in a file named `.env`, in db connection section we have to set the name of database (beproject), host, port and password.

 After that we have to create our database with name `beproject` or run this script in your database

 ### `CREATE DATABASE IF NOT EXISTS 'beproject'`

-No we have to eject the migration to create our table in the database
+Now we have to eject the migration to create our table in the database

 ### `php artisan migrate`

 or run this script in your database

 ```sql
 CREATE TABLE IF NOT EXISTS `tasks` (
 `id` bigint(20) unsigned NOT NULL AUTO_INCREMENT,